 The Create Shape tool allows the user to create Components based on one or more closed vectors.
 The vectors can be selected either before the icon is clicked or after the form is open.
 The user works through the form specifying the profile and strength of the shape and modifying options to govern its height.
 There is also an option to Tilt the shape on an angle.
-Once any of the parameters have been defined it can be previewed by hitting .
+Once any of the parameters have been defined the shape can be previewed by hitting .

 This shape can be easily changed by altering the parameters in the form and hitting the button to update the preview.
 Once you are happy with the shape created then you have two choices, to (which will save your current component and start a new one) or the form.

-Changing values with the slider on the form will immediately update the 3D view when you release the slider.
+Changing values with the sliders on the form will immediately update the 3D view when you release the slider.
 If you make changes to the edit fields such as Angle or Base height, pressing the 'Space' bar on your keyboard after you have finished entering your value will apply the changes and update the 3D preview or you can hit the button again.

 If you select another vector, then the current shape will be discarded, so remember to hit if you want to keep a copy of it.

-There are three different shape types:
+There are five different shape types:

-This will define the angle of the edge of the rounded or angled profile shape - the higher the angle, the steeper the shape.
+The Angle setting will define the angle of the edge of the rounded or angled profile shape - the higher the angle, the steeper the shape.
 Angular shapes can have a maximum angle of 89°.
 The slider bar to the right can also be used to change this as well as typing a specific angle into the form.

 Checking ✓ this option lets the combination of the size and shape of the vector and the specified profile values govern the final height of the shape.

 Checking ✓ this option limits the height of the shape by flattening it off at the value entered in the Height area of the form which becomes active once this option is selected.